openshift/origin-ci-tool/README.rst

 4. `ec2_group_facts: Fail correctly when boto3 is not installed  <https://github.com/ansible/ansible/pull/18842>`_
 5. `Only read EC2 regions_exclude list if necessary <https://github.com/ansible/ansible/pull/18720>`_

-Due to this requirement, it is highly suggested that you install this tool inside of a virtual environment for Python.
-To do so, the ``virtualenv`` package will be necessary.
+Due to this requirement, it is highly suggested that you install this tool inside of a virtual environment for Python as the installation requires source checkouts of Ansible and this tool.
+To create the virtual environtment, the ``virtualenv`` package will be necessary.
 Install it with:

 .. code-block:: shell